gviollaz/rescate_laberinto/README.md

-# This is the code of the Talos team for the Simulated Rescue Maze Competition
+# This is the code of the Atlas Team based on the Thalos Team Open Source Code

 ## Running the code